oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 ## TOSCA Core Concepts

-> Show a picture with *representations*, *templates*, and *types*

-As stated above, the TOSCA language is based on a *model-driven* management paradigm where management systems maintain models of all external components under management.
-Using model-driven management, all management operations are performed on the models first and any resulting changes to the models are then propagated to the external components.
+As stated above, the TOSCA language assumes a *model-driven* management paradigm.
+Using model-driven management, management systems maintain models of all external components under management and all management operations are performed on the models first and any resulting changes to the models are then propagated to the external components.
 Similarly, any status changes or errors experienced by the external components are reflected in the models first before they are